prasanthpp-pp/hacker101/index.md

         LEARN TO HACK
       </h1>
       <p class="lead my-3">
-        Hacker101 is a free class for web security.
-Whether you&#8217;re a programmer with an interest in bug bounties or a seasoned security professional, Hacker101 has something to teach you.
+        Hackerone is a free class for web security.
+Whether you&#8217;re a programmer with an interest in bug bounties or a seasoned security professional, Hackerone has something to teach you.
       </p>
       <a class="btn btn-primary" href="/start-here">
         Start hacking!